Endermanbugzjfc/ZekCau/README.md

 	yield from $std->sleep(15 * 20);
 });
 ```
-You are not limited to just `yield from` a sleep-generator, side effects can be created too.
+You are not limited to just `yield from` a sleep-generator, side effects can be made too.
 Such as sending popups (or updating a boss bar):
 ```php
 CombatMode::autoEnable(function (Player $a, Player $b) use ($std) : \Generator {
 	foreach ([$a, $b] as $player) {